 Two Lines, No Waiting: Compromises a majority of the plot development in disc 3.
 Seth accidentally gets teleported to Uhra with Tolten and reunites with her son, Sed, Cooke and Mack hijack a train trying to find a violet aurora that can reunite them with their deceased mother, Kaim and Sarah chase after them, and Gongora's weather machine separates Jansen and Ming from everyone else.

 Underrated And Overleveled: The game appears to be a pretty horrible offender.
-Seth and Kalm are immortal beings who spent the nearly a thousand years fighting and developing as warriors, Jensen was picked by the strongest mage in the capital to be an ally for them, and Queen Ming (who is received only shortly later) is an immortal queen known for stopping an invasion of powerful magic beings single handedly with her powerful magics.
+Seth and Kaim are immortal beings who spent the nearly a thousand years fighting and developing as warriors, Jensen was picked by the strongest mage in the capital to be an ally for them, and Queen Ming (who is received only shortly later) is an immortal queen known for stopping an invasion of powerful magic beings single handedly with her powerful magics.
 Fighting along beside this team are... two little kids with no combat training at all.
-However the kids do join the party early enough that the main party isn't made too powerful by Level Grinding.
-Also, Cooke is a White Mage who's physical combat skills are just as bad as one would expect from a little girl, and when Mack joins the party he is a Magic Knight who's magic ability at least is justified as it's heavily implied that he was given spirit magic as a side effect of being possessed by the remains of a tribe with a gift for spirit magic.
-However, Mack is still a little too powerful physically for a little kid with no training running up and hitting you.
+Cooke, at least, has the combat abilities befitting a little girl, and uses White Magic, in a world where magic is plentiful, and where she had to help her sick mother.
+Mack doesn't have this, but his encounter in the Crimson Forest gave him abilities unknown to the world for hundreds of years.

 Completely, and skillfully, averted with Tolten.
 As a prince who presumably received training in combat throughout his upbringing he would be expected to be competent with a sword, and indeed the first time he is used in combat he is about equal to the rest of the party in strength and shown being capable of defending himself when forced to.
 However, by the time he becomes a regular party member he is the exact same level, making him far weaker than the others, who have been growing steadily stronger for another fourth of the game.
 He has to be placed in the back row where he can be protected to keep him alive through the first few battles and he can barely dish out worthwhile damage...luckily the combat system (ie, the ability to easily guard low health and vulnerable allies in the back row from damage temporarily) prevents his low level from making him a liability that dies all the time, and the leveling system ensures he gains levels absurdly fast so he will catch up to a useful level in very little time.
 This fits very nicely with his characterization, he is depicted as too afraid to fight, or stand up for himself, alone, and has to learn how to be a stronger/braver man just as he has to gain xp in combat before he is an equal to the rest of the team.